Vodafone plays down chance of Liberty deal

 Redburn analyst Nick Delfas, who attended a presentation from Vodafone Chief Executive Vittorio Colao earlier this week, said in a note he thought it would be too hard for the two sides to agree financial terms.

 "Vodafone is highly rational about M&A and does not need to do anything," Delfas said.
-"We don’t think they would look at Sky (SKYB.L) or TalkTalk (TALK.L) either."
+"We don't think they would look at Sky or TalkTalk either."

 He also noted that Colao had said he may not be interested in some of the assets owned by Liberty.

-Vodafone has been considering its options after broadband leader BT Group (BT.L) revealed it was in parallel talks to buy either EE (ORAN.PA) (DTEGn.DE) or Telefonica's 02 (TEF.MC).
+Vodafone has been considering its options after broadband leader BT Group revealed it was in parallel talks to buy either EE or Telefonica's 02.
 Vodafone has also been discussing its options to help launch its own consumer broadband offering in Britain.

 Shares in Liberty were down 1.5 percent at 1817 GMT.